yk2684/ColorsOfBerlin/README.md

 # ColorsOfBerlin
 Finds the dominant colors of an image from the Berlin West Skyline [webcam](https://www.windy.com/-Webcams/Germany/Berlin/webcams/1641364745?radar,52.477,13.116,11) and uploads to Instagram [@_colors.of.berlin_](https://www.instagram.com/_colors.of.berlin_/).
-The script runs on a daily basis from my local machine at 15:00 Berlin time.
+The script runs automatically using Github Actions at 13:00 Berlin time.
 Dominant colors are extracted using the k-means clustering algorithm.
 The output image selects 5 dominant colors in an image which is weighted depending on the number of pixels assigned to each of the cluster/color.

 ## Current Setup
-Currently, I am running the python script on my local device using crontab.
-Ideally, I would host the script on a site like Pythonanywhere, but this is a fun project in which I didn't want to spend any money on.
+The python script runs automatically using Github Actions.

 ## Installation
 ### Credentials Setup